-a.
-Advertise the REOI in the local newspaper, post on the MoED website, in case of Int'l Consultant place an advertisement in UNDB on-line;

-b.
-Prepare a long list from candidates who responded to the published REOI and/or picked from the IC database maintained by the PIU registering any interested Consultants who expressed interest in the project through either contacting the KEEA or responding to GPN, REOI and other advertisement on the project;

-c.
-Evaluate the expressions of interest and prepare a shortlist of a minimum of three qualified candidates based on their qualification and previous experience in the area of the assignment; Prepare the Short List with all CVs;

-d.
-Evaluation Committee receives the CVs, carries out interviews if needed, compares CVs, and selects the most qualified candidate for the assignment;

-e.
-Evaluation Committee prepares Evaluation Report assisted by the PIU Procurement Specialist;

-f.
-PIU, invites Individual Consultant to negotiate contract;

-g.
-If negotiations with the first individual Consultant do not result in contract signing, PIU invites the second candidate and records it in the amendment to the Evaluation Report;

-h.
-KEEA/PIU, negotiates and KEEA Chief Executive signs the Contract with the selected Consultant within 15 days;
+- a.
+Advertise the REOI in the local newspaper, post on the MoED website, in case of Int'l Consultant place an advertisement in UNDB on-line; - b.
+Prepare a long list from candidates who responded to the published REOI and/or picked from the IC database maintained by the PIU registering any interested Consultants who expressed interest in the project through either contacting the KEEA or responding to GPN, REOI and other advertisement on the project; - c.
+Evaluate the expressions of interest and prepare a shortlist of a minimum of three qualified candidates based on their qualification and previous experience in the area of the assignment; Prepare the Short List with all CVs; - d.
+Evaluation Committee receives the CVs, carries out interviews if needed, compares CVs, and selects the most qualified candidate for the assignment; - e.
+Evaluation Committee prepares Evaluation Report assisted by the PIU Procurement Specialist; - f.
+PIU, through the MoED procurement division, invites Individual Consultant to negotiate contract; - g.
+If negotiations with the first individual Consultant do not result in contract signing, PIU invites the second candidate and records it in the amendment to the Evaluation Report; - h.
+PIU, through the MoED procurement division, negotiates and signs the Contract with the selected Consultant within 15 days;